The 3 Pillars Your Business Must Stand On

 Sales Process

-Let’s break each of these down a little further—because every one of them can be approached from different angles depending on your business model, time, and skill level.
+Let’s break each of these down further.
+Each pillar can be approached from different angles depending on your business model, time, and skill level.

 1. Lead Generation — Finding the Right People